laserroger/WechatDataTools/README.md

 # WechatDataTools
 Performs some analysis with WeChat chat data
 ------
+**This program is written for iOS, it is not tested on Android since I do not own one.**
 ## Features

 - Statistics for all chats: see who chat with you most in total, or over a period of time.